SWaseni/SWaseni/README.md

 - 👋 Hi, I’m @SWaseni
 - 👀 I’m interested in solving problems through the use of technology
-- 🌱 I’m currently learning software engeneering
+- 🌱 I’m currently learning software engineering
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me sylviawaseni56@gmail.com